Susurrus-LLC/langua/README.md

 LanguaFrequen is a tool for analyzing phoneme frequencies in a given text.

+### Tree

+LanguaTree is a tool for drawing and labeling syntax trees.

 ## Deployment

 Langua is a web-based tool built on JavaScript, and it does not use a database, so it can be installed almost anywhere without need for running a back-end server.
 Simply download the latest stable release and unpack it onto a website.